-David M. Close was born in New York in 1923.
+David M. Close was born in 1923 in Portchester, New York.
 In Rye his family lived at 10 Horton Street,.
 David was a Rye High School Graduate, Class of 1941.
 He enlisted and served in the U.S. Army during World War II.

 Published in Wilton Bulletin on Oct.
 13, 2019.